Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Qualitative properties of the measure

-This subsection is inspired by \cite{kuksin_nondegeul,KS12} where it was proved that the invariant measures constructed for the Euler equation are not concentrated on a countable union of finite-dimensional compact sets.
-The proof relies on the Krylov estimate (see section $A.9$ of \cite{KS12}) for Ito processes.
-This estimate provides roughly an inequality of the type $(\ref{id_final})$ for multi-dimensional processes.
-In our context the independence needed to use the Krylov estimate leads to solving nonlinear differential equation with order increasing with the size of the underlying vector (process).
-This is due to the structure of the BO conservation laws, while in the Euler case the components of this vector can be chosen to satisfy this independence.
-We avoid the resolution of the above-mentioned equation in the $2D$ case splitting suitably the phase space.
+In our context the independence needed to make the Krylov estimate successful leads to solving nonlinear differential equations with order increasing with the size of the underlying vector (process).
+This is due to the structure of the BO conservation laws and represents a technical difficulty as discussed in the introduction, while in the Euler case the components of this vector can be chosen to satisfy this independence.
+We bypass the equation mentioned above in the $2$-dimensional case by splitting suitably the phase space.

-\begin{thm} The measure $\mu$ is of at least two dimensional nature in the sense that any compact set of Hausdorff dimension smaller than $2$ has $\mu$-measure $0$. \end{thm}
+\begin{thm} The measure $\mu$ is of at least $2$-dimensional nature in the sense that any compact set of Hausdorff dimension smaller than $2$ has $\mu$-measure $0$. \end{thm}

 Before proving Theorem $\ref{Hausd}$, we describe the general framework.

 We use the following splitting of $H^2(\T)$:

 where